MCvin/Geant4_MRCP_dosi/README.md

 ## 4 - SOURCE

-The particles are generated from a region of the model specified by the -s option followed by the ID of the source organ/tissue region.
+The particles are generated from a region of the model specified by the -s (source) option followed by the ID of the source organ/tissue region.

 The particle type and energy can be defined in the mac/run.mac input file with macro commands for G4ParticleGun:
 ```
 /gun/particle  gamma
 /gun/energy    1.
 MeV
 ```

 ToDo: set the particle type and energy with command line arguments -p and -e